cs1302uga/cs1302-tutorials/octal-mode.md

 1. Create regular files and directory files varying modes using combinations of `touch`, `mkdir`, and `chmod`.
 The `chmod` command accepts both symbolic and octal notations for the mode.
-Try using one notation and determine the other!
+Try using one notation and determine the other by hand!

 <hr/>